-Cancer is one of the leading causes of mortality worldwide.
+Cancer is one of the leading causes of mortality worldwide (Benefits of Sunflower Seeds).
 While there is nothing that can stop the growth of cancer cells, making dietary changes can certainly reduce the chances.
 Sunflower seeds contain beta-sitosterol, a phytosterol that may prevent breast cancer.
 It suppresses the growth of tumor cells.
 There are many other nutrients found in sunflower seeds that can help with the same.
 Consumption of these seeds also reduces the chances of colon cancer.

 Helpful during Pregnancy

 Sunflower seeds are loaded with vitamin E, a nutrient known to be extremely beneficial for prenatal health.
 This means that vitamin E helps in the development of the unborn baby.
-Therefore, sunflower seeds are an effective source of nutrition for pregnant women and their babies.
+Therefore, sunflower seeds are an effective source of nutrition for pregnant women and their babies (Benefits of Sunflower Seeds).